 A broken hip can give excruciating pain.
 In most cases, it calls for an operation.
 Complications arising due to old age also affect recovery.

 Types of Bone Tissues

-- Trabecular Bone – A strong mesh exists inside the shell
+- Trabecular Bone – A strong mesh found within the shell

-These types of bone tissues are usually assisted by a nerve and blood supply whereas the fat and bone marrow cover all the spaces between.
-There are certain bones at the end of the long bones such as the ones in the legs and arms have a great proportion of trabecular bone.
+These types of bone tissues are usually assisted by the blood supply and nerves.
+Bone marrow and fat fill up all the spaces in between.
+There are a few bones towards the end of the long bones, those in the arms and legs.
+These have a great proportion of trabecular bone.